varigence/docs/bimlflex/02-installation/installing-bimlflex.md

 The following installers are available:

 * **BimlFlex Developer Installation**
-    This installer includes all parts of the product framework and is suited for modelers, who use the BimlFlex App for modeling and developers, who build the solution in BimlStudio and test the resulting packages in Visual Studio
+    This installer includes all parts of the product framework and is suited for modelers, who use the BimlFlex Applicationfor modeling and developers, who build the solution in BimlStudio and test the resulting packages in Visual Studio
 * **BimlFlex Runtime Installation**
     This installer includes the required runtime components for servers that will execute SSIS packages